reactorynet/reactory-express-server/src/modules/reactory-core/forms/Applications/spec.md

 No inputs required, just list our applications

 ## Outputs
-A dashboard that shows our application list
+A dashboard that shows our application list as tiles